Extinction Cycle

 Operation Condor

 Operation Condor is the mission that proves the war has entered a new generation.
 Adult Variants are no longer the only enemy.
-Juveniles have emerged,.
+Juveniles have emerged, and they are dangerous enough that humanity cannot gamble on Kryptonite without testing it against a live specimen.

 Overview